lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 \[EDNOTE: many of the security considerations below apply to ML-KEM in general and are not specific to ML-KEM within CMS.
 As this document and draft-ietf-lamps-kyber-certificates approach WGLC, the two Security Consideration sections should be harmonized and duplicate text removed.]

-The Security Considerations section of {{!I-D.ietf-lamps-kyber-certificates}} applies to this specification as well.
+The Security Considerations sections of {{!I-D.ietf-lamps-kyber-certificates}} and {{!I-D.ietf-lamps-cms-kemri}} apply to this specification as well.

 The ML-KEM variant and the underlying components need to be selected consistent with the desired security level.
 Several security levels have been identified in the NIST SP 800-57 Part 1 {{?NIST.SP.800-57pt1r5}}.
 To achieve 128-bit security, ML-KEM-512 SHOULD be used, the key-derivation function SHOULD provide at least 128 bits of security, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 128-bit key.
 To achieve 192-bit security, ML-KEM-768 SHOULD be used, the key-derivation function SHOULD provide at least 192 bits of security, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 192-bit key or larger.
 In this case AES Key Wrap with a 256-bit key is typically used because AES-192 is not as commonly deployed.
 To achieve 256-bit security, ML-KEM-1024 SHOULD be used, the key-derivation function SHOULD provide at least 256 bits of security, and the symmetric key-encryption algorithm SHOULD be AES Key Wrap with a 256-bit key.